Operations Overview

 General

-The Louisiana Central
+The Louisiana Central Railroad Company is

-is an 86 mile long shortline operating between Monterey, Louisiana and
+an 86 mile long shortline operating between Monterey, Louisiana and

 Bude, Mississippi.
-The Business Office is located in Monterey, Louisiana and the Operations Headquarters
+The Business Office is located in Monterey,

-for the system is in Willis, Mississippi.
-Trains operate
+Louisiana and the Operations Headquarters for the system is in Willis,

-under timetable and train order authority.
-Presently the only
+Mississippi.
+Trains operate under timetable and train order

-trains listed in the timetable are passenger trains and a pair of
+authority.
+Presently the only trains listed in the timetable are

-general merchandise trains (one east and one west).
-All other
+passenger trains and a pair of general merchandise trains (one east and

-trains are run as extras, though most typically depart their respective
+one west).
+All other trains are run as extras, though most

-stations at the same time each day.
+typically depart their respective stations at the same time each day.

 Passenger

-Passenger traffic consists of four trains, two each
+Passenger traffic consists of four trains, two each direction daily

-Sundays), providing service between Monterey and Bude, with
+(except Sundays), providing service between Monterey and Bude, with

-workers employed by the
+Riders are primarily workers employed by the local mills and the

-mail and express service offered system wide.
+and express service offered system wide.

 Freight

-The general merchandise trains run between Monterey and
+The general merchandise trains run between Monterey and Bude, with a

-Bude, with a stop in Willis.
-These are a mix of
+stop in Willis.
+These are a mix of freight coming on and going off

-freight coming on and going off line via the three interchanges, and a
+line via the three interchanges, and a small amount of bridge traffic

-small amount of bridge traffic between the Texas and Pacific Railway
+between the Texas and Pacific Railway and the Mississippi Central

-and the Mississippi Central Railroad.
-The latter business is
+Railroad.
+The latter business is showing substantial growth lately

-shippers) are finding this a speedy and practical alternative to
+as the connecting railroads (and shippers) are finding this a speedy and

-freight routed down and through New Orleans.
+practical alternative to freight routed down and through New Orleans.

 There are also a pair of locals operating each way daily between

 Monterey and Bude.
-These service all the individual
+These service all the individual industries on

 Finally, there is the "wood train" that runs daily from Willis to